matthewgraybosch/matthewgraybosch.com/_posts/2021-06-29-zoom-no-substitute-for-in-person-interactions.md

 When I first became a man I wanted my own apartment.
 Once I had my own apartment, the thought of neighbors a mere wall or floor away from me eventually became so intolerable that I bought a house.
 If I had the means to do so, I'd buy a house on such a large plot of land that my nearest neighbors would be at least a quarter mile away.

 Healthy neurotypical people have boundaries.
 I have [The Wall][3].
-In fact, as a misanthrope I find this quote from Alexandre Dumas' *The Count of Monte Cristo* applicable:
+In fact, as a misanthrope I find this quote from Alexandre Dumas' *The Count of Monte Cristo* particularly relevant:

 > Perhaps what I am about to say will appear strange to you gentlemen, socialists, progressives, humanitarians as you are, but I never worry about my neighbor, I never try to protect society which does not protect me—indeed, I might add, which generally takes no heed of me except to do me harm—and, since I hold them low in my esteem and remain neutral towards them, I believe that society and my neighbor are in my debt.

 Like Dumas' enigmatic Count, I am not overly fond of society or of humanity as a whole.
 I'm not Jesus; I can't love all people.
 I can only love specific individuals.
-As for the rest, I am content to [live and let die][4].
+As for the rest, I am content to [live and let live][4].

 Nor am I the only one who feels this way and acts accordingly within the limits of my means.
 The richest among us do everything they can to isolate themselves from the vast majority of people.
 Based on this observation, I would suggest that sociability is mainly a survival strategy.
 In a hunter-gatherer society, loners tend to die young.
 However, if you're reading this on the internet you do not live in such a society.